sebacipolat/LcarsThings/README.md

 The board used was an Android Things with i.MX 7Dual and i.MX 8M|NXP kit

  **EXTERNAL RESOURCES**
-The font used from
+The font used from:

-<a href=' https://gtjlcars.de/LCARSindex/LCARSFONTS.htm'>Lcars Fonts </a>
+<a href='https://gtjlcars.de/LCARSindex/LCARSFONTS.htm'>Lcars Fonts</a>

 **FeedBack**